PashaeFF/Python_Potgres_Data_Mover/README.md

 * <b> Dump data from the selected PostgreSQL database </b>
 * <b> SQL file data uploading into selected PostgreSQL database </b>

-<b> Note: The dump and upload functions operate independently; it is sufficient to specify the database information for the function you are using. </b>
+<b> <span style="color:red">Note:</span> The dump and upload functions operate independently; it is sufficient to specify the database information for the function you are using. </b><br/>
+<b> <span style="color:red">Note 2:</span> Whichever database you want to load into or pull data from, your device's IP address must have access permission to that database.</b>
 ____

 # Installing